-From a thicket of shrubs, on the crest of a small hill overlooking the camp, De Guesculin and Thomas, who was now firmly ensconced as Du Guesclin’s lieutenant, watched them go.
+From a thicket of shrubs, on the crest of a small hill overlooking the camp, De Guesculin and Thomas, who was now firmly ensconced as Du Guesclin’s lieutenant, watched the Prince and four knights leave.

 ‘Five of them.
 No matter how tempting, just too much for us to take on.’